rcalland/IPMU-Cluster/README.md

 * to update changes, do `source run_playbook.sh` as the root user.
 It will ask you to input the root password again to access the other nodes.
 * `ansible` scripts define the desired state of the systems, so each time the playbook is run, it will make sure all systems meet the requirements; it will not reinstall the software each time, only install missing packages/users etc
 * for example, update `software.yml` to list the packages that must be installed on the machines.
-* for example (again), to add a new user, append their information to `users.yml`, then run `ansible-playbook...` as described above to enforce these changes across the cluster.
+* to add a new user, append their information to `users.yml`, then run `run_playbook.sh` as described above to enforce these changes across the cluster.
+* to configure the nodes in other ways, edit `config.yml` (for example, editing startup scripts etc)

 ## Starting the condor demons on all nodes
-To start condor on neutrino01, log in and run `condor_master` as root.
-Run the script `start_condor.sh` from neutrino01 to start condor on all other nodes.
-It will prompt you for the root password.
+The script `start_condor.sh` will turn off HTCondor (if running) and then start all demons again across the cluster.